Croatia Digital Nomad Visa Guide (2024)

 Step #2: Gather all the documents

 Gathering the necessary documents will take time.
-If you’re already in Croatia and are applying for the digital nomad visa during your 90-day visa-free stay, keep in mind that some documents might take longer than others to arrive.
+If you’re already in Croatia and are applying for the Digital Nomad Visa during your 90-day visa-free stay, keep in mind that some documents might take longer than others to arrive.

-The FBI criminal check, for example, takes a few weeks or even more than a month to arrive via mail to you.
+The FBI criminal background check, for example, takes a few weeks or even more than a month to arrive via mail to you.

 Step #3: Pay the application fees and submit your application